\'Etale duality for constructible sheaves on arithmetic schemes: The case where is invertible on the scheme

-For a complex of abelian groups $C^*$ denote by $(C^*)^{(-)}$ the complex with the same components, but with the differentials multiplied by $-1$. \begin{thm} The Bloch-Ogus complex $E^1_{*,t}(Z/X,\Z/n(b))$ coincides with the sign-modified Kato complex $C_n^{-t-2d,-d-b}(Z)^{(-)}$ via the Gysin isomorphisms \eqref{eq1-5-3}. \end{thm} \begin{pf} By definition of the spectral sequence \eqref{eq1-5-1}, its $d^1$-differentials have the components
+by the absolute purity \cite{fujiwara}.
+For a complex of abelian groups $C^*$ denote by $(C^*)^{(-)}$ the complex with the same components, but with the differentials multiplied by $-1$. \begin{thm} The Bloch-Ogus complex $E^1_{*,t}(Z/X,\L(b))$ agrees with the sign-modified Kato complex $C_n^{-t-2d,-d-b}(Z)^{(-)}$ via the Gysin isomorphisms \eqref{eq1-5-3}. \end{thm} \begin{pf} By the construction of the spectral sequence \eqref{eq1-5-1}, its $d^1$-differentials have the components

 for $y\in X_s$ and $x\in X_{s-1}$ with $x\in \overline{\{y\}}$ (cf.\ \cite{js} Remarks 2.8).
 Therefore the claim directly follows from Theorem \ref{prop:appA}. \end{pf} \begin{rem} For $Z=X$ it is often customary in literature to renumber the spectral sequence \eqref{eq1-5-1} into a cohomological coniveau spectral sequence {\rm(}with $c=-b${\rm)}